Sports Medical Science Center

 Access

-Our center is located on the Hachioji Campus where each club is active.
+The center is located on Hachioji Campus where each club is active.

 Teikyo University Institute of Sports Science & Medicine